Abuzarr123/mobile-app/README.md

 - swipe left on a profile to delete individual entries and this also gets deleted from the firebase database. swipe right on a profile to edit a profiles information and then this gets updated in the firebase database.
 - Accessbility features such as screen reader using semanticproperties.
 Also WCAG aligned changing on the font.
 UI adapts to tablet and phone. other feautres such as toggling on and off for the hardware features such as haptic feddback, text to speech.
 - user can also use the camera to add a profile picture.
+- have a analytics page so user can the view the calories they have had on a specific date

 Technologies used
 - .Net MAUI (8.0)